 Phone (315) 435-3010.

-FOIL (Freedom Of Information Law): Records requested under FOIL are made available through the Sheriff’s Information Management Section.
+FOIL (Freedom Of Information Law): Records requested under FOIL are made available through the Sheriff’s Records Section.
 An appeal of denial of access to records may be made through the Onondaga County Attorney, Onondaga County Department of Law, John H. Mulroy Civic Center, 10th floor, 421 Montgomery Street, Syracuse, New York 13202.
 If there are any questions, the Records Access Officer can be contacted at (315) 435-3010.

 NOTE: If a specific case is considered open, you will not be able to obtain any paperwork until the proper authorization is given.